ishine/das/_sources/tutorials_gui/train.md

     - Splits can be generated using a mixture of two strategies:
         - _Split by files_: Use a fraction of files in the data folder for the specific split.
 The full files will be used for the split.
 Only works if you have multiple annotated files
         - _Split by samples_: Select a fraction of data from each file in the data folder.
     - _Recommendation_: If you have enough files, split train and validation by samples and split test by files that come from different individuals.
 That way your test set assesses how well the network generalizes to new individuals.If you have too few files or the specific song types do not appear in all files, split by samples.
+For the sake of this tutorial, we will not test the model - so set the test split to 0.0.

 Once the dataset is assembled, you can inspect the dataset with the [1_inspect_data.ipynb]() notebook if you are curious or if training fails.

 ## Train DeepSS using the GUI
-Select the folder ending in `.npy` that you just created. with the dataset, which song type to train the network for (will train network for all song types by default), and network and training parameters (see [DeepSS]() for details).
+Configure a network and start training via _DeepSS/Train_.
+This will ask you select the dataset folder ending in `.npy` that you just created. with the dataset, which song type to train the network for (will train network for all song types by default), and network and training parameters (see [DeepSS]() for details).
 Training can be started locally in a separate process or a script can be generated that can be execute to train elsewhere, for instance on a cluster.

 edit script to fix paths, add cluster config commands or activate conda env.